Case Study: Yerrrspace Pop-Up Series

 Brand Strategy & Community-Building

 Victoria positioned YerrrSpace as a hyperlocal cultural platform rooted in joy, equity, and self-expression.
-Drawing on Jersey City’s signature greeting—“yerrr”—the series celebrated multilingual, multiethnic, and multigenerational identity.
-Each pop-up was co-designed by an artist and an entrepreneur to reflect shared heritage, from Afro-Caribbean soundscapes to queer-centered Pride aesthetics.
+Drawing on the local signature greeting—“yerrr”—the series celebrated multilingual, multiethnic, and multigenerational identity.
+Each pop-up event was co-designed by an artist and an entrepreneur to reflect shared heritage, from Afro-Caribbean soundscapes to queer-centered Pride aesthetics.
 Events offered curated stage design, custom product displays, and collaborative branding to reflect the story of each pair.
 The result: vibrant, community-led experiences that honored the intersection of culture and commerce.

 Fundraising & Budgeting

 YerrrSpace was funded through a balanced mix of public grant support, earned income, and in-kind contributions.
 The budget strategy emphasized accessibility and equity: no vendor fees were charged, all artists were compensated fairly for both rehearsal and performance time, and entrepreneurs retained 100% of their sales.
 Ticket prices were kept low to ensure community access while still supporting basic operational needs.
-The project also relied on substantial in-kind support, including donated venue space and materials from Nine Lives Studios, as well as unpaid labor and creative direction from VPM and dedicated community volunteers—reflecting a collaborative investment in the local creative economy.
+The project also relied on substantial in-kind support, including donated venue space and materials from Jersey City Loft, as well as unpaid labor from VPM’s dedicated community volunteers—reflecting a collaborative investment in the local creative economy.

 Strategic Partnerships & Institutional Leverage

-Strategic partnerships were essential to the success of the YeeerSpace Pop-Up series, helping to secure visibility, operational efficiency, and authentic community engagement.
-Nine Lives Studios, a local recording and arts hub, provided critical infrastructure support, including access to rehearsal space, equipment, and on-site coordination.
-In addition, four local businesses partnered as event hosts, helping to lower venue rental costs and serving as neighborhood-level promotional channels through foot traffic and in-store outreach.
-Women of Color on Broadway Inc. played a multifaceted role—supporting artist recruitment, guiding the project's DEI strategy, and serving as fiscal sponsor, which strengthened the revenue model and opened pathways for donor contributions.
+Strategic partnerships were essential to the success of the YerrrSpace Pop-Up series, helping to secure visibility, operational efficiency, and authentic community engagement.
+Jersey City Loft, a local arts hub, provided critical infrastructure support, including access to rehearsal space, equipment, and on-site coordination.
+In addition, four local business owners partnered as event hosts, all of which helping to lower venue rental costs and serving as neighborhood-level promotional channels through foot traffic and in-store outreach.
+WOCoB Inc. played a multifaceted role—supporting artist recruitment, guiding the project's DEI strategy, and serving as fiscal sponsor, which strengthened the revenue model and opened pathways for donor contributions.
 Local entrepreneurs participated as co-creators and product collaborators, embodying the program’s commitment to community-driven creativity.
-City partners—including the Jersey City Arts Council, Office of Cultural Affairs, and Council President Joyce Watterman’s office—amplified the program’s reach through institutional networks and communications.
+City partners—including the Jersey City Arts Council, and Office of Cultural Affairs—amplified the program’s reach through institutional networks and communications.
 To extend the project’s digital presence, VPM launched a curated Spotify playlist and a Jersey City artist directory, offering lasting visibility and discovery opportunities for local creatives.

 Legacy | Community | Brand Framework